candracodes/homework-01/README.md

 * class `.header` removed since `<header>` was implemented into the HTML instead
 * `header` added as global semantic element rather than a class type
 * `nav` added as semantic element
+* Added a class called `back-to-top` so users don't have to scroll all the way to the top from being at the bottom of the page

 ## User Story